flowcontrol12/docu/docs/04-User-Guide/10-Settings/05-Security/02-Roles/index.md

 ___

-**SFlow**
+**SFlow & JFlow**

-Configuration of the "SFlow" service
+Configuration of the "SFlow & JFlow" service
-Access to operations regarding management of the SFlow (SFLOW)
+Access to operations regarding management of the SFlow & JFlow

 ![menu master](assets_02-User%20Roles_/sflow.png)